 This Proxy Statement and the accompanying Notice of Annual Meeting of Shareholders and form of proxy are being provided to shareholders on or about April 22, 2020.
 The Board of Trustees (the "Board") has fixed the close of business on April 16, 2020 as the record date (the "Record Date") for the determination of shareholders entitled to receive notice of, and to vote at, the Annual Meeting.
-As of the Record Date, 71,775,921.00 shares of the Fund's common shares ("Common Shares"), par value \$0.001 per share, were issued and outstanding, and 5,800,000.00 5.375% Series A Cumulative Preferred Shares ("Preferred Shares"), with a liquidation preference of \$25.00 per share, were issued and outstanding.
+As of the Record Date, 22,501,933.00 shares of the Fund's common shares ("Common Shares"), par value \$0.001 per share, were issued and outstanding, and the Fund had not issued any preferred shares.
 Shareholders of the Fund are entitled to one vote for each Fund share held and fractional votes for each fractional Fund share held.
-Only shareholders of Preferred Shares ("Preferred Shares") will be asked to vote on Proposal 1.

 If the form of proxy is properly executed and returned in time to be voted at the Annual Meeting, the shares covered thereby will be voted at the Annual Meeting in accordance with the instructions marked thereon.
-All properly executed proxies received by the Board that do not specify how shares should be voted will be voted "FOR" the election as a Trustee of the nominee listed in the Proposal and (ii) in the discretion of the persons named as proxies in connection with any other matter which may properly come before the Annual Meeting or any adjournment or postponements thereof.
+All properly executed proxies received by the Board that do not specify how shares should be voted will be voted "FOR" the election as a Trustee of the nominee listed in Proposal and in the discretion of the persons named as proxies in connection with any other matter which may properly come before the Annual Meeting or any adjournment or postponements thereof.